Steve Cohen (businessman): New York Mets

 Cohen became a minority owner of the New York Mets of Major League Baseball (MLB) in 2012, with an 8% stake in the club.
 In August 2020, Cohen had entered negotiations with Fred Wilpon and Saul Katz to buy a controlling interest in the team before reaching an agreement the following month.
 MLB approved the sale in October 2020, allowing Cohen to take control in November.

 In 2021, the Mets struggled heavily.
 Cohen fired Brodie Van Wagenen when he took over and Jared Porter for harassment of a female reporter.
 In addition, underperformance from several players he acquired led the Mets to a historic collapse.
-The Mets were in first place for the longest of any team that finished with a losing record in MLB history, and the team finished with a 77-85 record.
-In 2022, with the highest payroll in baseball, the team performed better, finishing with a 101-61 record and making the playoffs.
-However, the Mets blew a 10.5 game division lead to the Atlanta Braves, settling for second place.
-The Mets then lost the 2022 National League Wild Card series in 3 games to the San Diego Padres, sealing another historic collapse.
-In 2023, despite Steve Cohen putting $331 million into the payroll, the team went 7-19 in June, and ultimately missed the playoffs, with a 75-87 record.
+The Mets were in first place for the longest of any team that finished with a losing record in MLB history, and the team finished with a 77–85 record.
+In 2022, with the highest payroll in baseball, the team performed better, finishing with a 101–61 record and making the playoffs.
+However, the Mets blew a 10 1/2-game division lead to the Atlanta Braves, settling for second place.
+The Mets then lost the 2022 National League Wild Card Series in three games to the San Diego Padres, sealing another historic collapse.
+In 2023, despite Cohen putting $331 million into the payroll, the team went 7–19 in June and ultimately missed the playoffs, with a 75–87 record.

+The 2024 season marked a dramatic turnaround.
+After a 22–33 start, the team held a players-only meeting led by shortstop Francisco Lindor that proved pivotal.
+The Mets went 67–40 the rest of the way, clinching a playoff spot on the final day of the regular season.
+They knocked out the Milwaukee Brewers in the Wild Card round and upset the Philadelphia Phillies in the Division Series before falling to the Los Angeles Dodgers in the NLCS four games to two.
+It was the Mets' first NLCS appearance since 2015 and widely regarded as one of the most memorable seasons in franchise history.

+In the 2025 season, Cohen signed outfielder Juan Soto to a record 15-year, $765 million contract and assembled a $340 million payroll - the highest in baseball.
+Despite this, the team squandered the best record in the majors at the midseason mark, going 38–55 over the final 93 games and missing the playoffs on the last day of the season after losing a tiebreaker to the Cincinnati Reds.
+Cohen took to social media afterward: "Mets fans everywhere.
+I owe you an apology.
+You did your part by showing up and supporting the team.
+We didn't do our part."